Wednesday, 13 November 2024

 Natalie Suleyman: On a point of order, Acting Speaker, I know you are listening intently, but this is the Statute Law Repeals Bill 2024.
 Again, the Leader of the Opposition has strayed right out from what is before the house, and I ask you – that is the point of order; I have made it very clear – to ask the opposition leader again to stick to the Statute Law Repeals Bill 2024, which is before the house.

-The ACTING SPEAKER (Alison Marchant): On the point of order, I ask the Leader of the Opposition with his remarks to bring them back to the bill at hand to make that distinct –
+The ACTING SPEAKER (Alison Marchant): On the point of order, I ask the Leader of the Opposition to bring his remarks back to the bill at hand to make that distinct –

-John PESUTTO: Don’t worry, I will make sure every single –
+John PESUTTO: Do not worry, I will make sure every single –

 The ACTING SPEAKER (Alison Marchant): Order!
 I am just ruling on the point of order, if I can have the time to do that.
 If you can bring it back to the bill at hand, that would be helpful.